umutphp/awesome-cli/README.md

 # awesome-cli
 Awesome CLI is a simple and immature command line tool to give you a fancy command line interface to traverse into [Awesome](https://github.com/sindresorhus/awesome) lists.

 The CLI starts with the root repository [sindresorhus/awesome](https://github.com/sindresorhus/awesome) and guides to to the final repo according to your choices.
 It fetches Readme files of the repositories and parses them to create the select list interface.
-So the CLI needsa working internet :).
-It also uses file cachec to cache the Readme file contents.
+So, the CLI needs a working internet :).
+It also uses file caches to cache the Readme file contents.
 You can find the cache folder with name ".awsomecache" under your home folder.

 ## How To Install And Use